-MIT OpenCourseWare http://ocw.mit.edu 21H.914 Jewish History from Biblical to Modern Times Fall 2007 For information about citing these materials or our Terms of Use, visit: http://ocw.mit.edu/terms.
-21H.914: Jews from Biblical to Modern Times Fall, 2008 Time: W 7 - 10 Professor Peter Temin This subject provides a comprehensive overview of Jewish history from Biblical times to today.
+21H.914: Jews from Biblical to Modern Times Fall.
+2010

+Time: W 1 - 3 Professor Peter Temin

+This subject provides a comprehensive overview of Jewish history from Biblical times to today.
 The discussion will focus on two questions.
 First, how do we "know" what we think we know of Jewish history?
 This of course is a central question of all history.
 Since the subject ranges over a wide range of times and places, it is not surprising that the readings are based on a wide range of evidence.
 Second, how have Jews survived as a continuous ethnic/religious group?
 They are unique in the length of time they have existed with a continuous history.
-We will seek to discover what is durable about the Jewish experience that has led to this longevity The subject uses recent scholarship in English to suggest answers to these questions.
+We will seek to discover what is durable about the Jewish experience that has led to this longevity

+The subject uses recent scholarship in English to suggest answers to these questions.
 Only English is required for this subject, but there is a lot of reading and writing.
 Readings should be done before the relevant class to make the class discussion relevant to the comprehension of the reading and the readings relevant to the class discussion.
 The dates on the syllabus show when the assigned readings will be discussed; they should be read completely by those dates.

 This subject is funded by a gift from the Dennis W. and Jane B. Carlton Foundation.

+Course Requirements

-Course Requirements The subject requires two types of written exercises: papers and exams.
+The subject requires two types of written exercises: papers and exams.
 Credit will be given for papers, class participation, and exams in that order.

+Papers

-Papers This course requires two essays of about ten pages each, due on October 1 and November 19.
+This course requires two essays of about ten pages each, due on October 14 and December 2.
 The first essay will be methodological, about the methods and sources of history.
 It is appropriate to write this paper early in the subject because the readings on the early years reveal the most varied historical evidence.
 The second paper will be an attempt for each student to answer the second question of the course: Why have Jews survived as a group?
 The paper should also discuss each student's relationship to a religion (whatever it may be), with attention to the long-term attractiveness of this religion as well as its current appeal.
 More detailed instructions for the papers will be provided in class.

+Exams

+There will be two exams on the readings in class time as shown on the syllabus.

+Reading Assignments

-Exams There will be two exams on the readings in class time as shown on the syllabus.
-Reading Assignments Most of the required books on the reading list have been ordered at the MIT bookstore and should be available there for purchase.
+Most of the required books on the reading list have been ordered at the MIT Bookstore and should be available there for purchase.
 All required books are on reserve at Hayden Library.

+Introduction, overview of the subject

-Week 1 (9/3) Robert Alter, The Five Books of Moses: A Translation with Commentary (New York: Norton, 2004), "Genesis" and "Exodus."
-Also recommended: Jaroslav Pelikan, Whose Bible Is It?
-A History of the Scriptures through the Ages (New York: Viking, 2005); Raymond P. Scheindlin, A Short History of the Jewish People: from Legendary Times to Modern Statehood (New York: Macmillan, 1998).
-Week 2 (9/10) Israel Finkelstein and Neil Asher Silberman, The Bible Unearthed (New York: Free Press, 2001), Prologue, Introduction and Part One, pp. 1-145.
+Robert Alter, The Five Books of Moses: A Translation with Commentary (New York: Norton, 2004), "Genesis" and "Exodus."

+Jaroslav Pelikan, Whose Bible Is It?
+A History of the Scriptures through the Ages (New York: Viking, 2005)

+Raymond P. Scheindlin, A Short History of the Jewish People: from Legendary Times to Modern Statehood (New York: Macmillan, 1998).

+Israel Finkelstein and Neil Asher Silberman, The Bible Unearthed (New York: Free Press, 2001), Prologue, Introduction and Part One, pp. 1-145.

-Also recommended: Lawrence E. Stager, "The Patrimonial Kingdom of Solomon," in William G. Dever and Seymour Gitin (eds.), Symbiosis, Symbolism, and the Power of the Past: Canaan, Ancient Israel, and Their Neighbors (Winona Lake, IN: Eisenbrauns, 2003), pp. 63-74.
-Available (at MIT); Israel Finkelstein, David and Solomon (New York: Free Press, 2006).
-Week 3 (9/17) Philip J. King and Lawrence E. Stager, Life in Biblical Israel (Louisville, KY: Westminster John Knox Press, 2001), Chapters 1-3, pp. 1-200.
+Lawrence E. Stager, "The Patrimonial Kingdom of Solomon," in William G. Dever and Seymour Gitin (eds.), Symbiosis, Symbolism, and the Power of the Past: Canaan, Ancient Israel, and Their Neighbors (Winona Lake, IN: Eisenbrauns, 2003), pp. 63-74.

+Israel Finkelstein, David and Solomon (New York: Free Press, 2006).